 Scientists of the level 2 sort are a bit more out there.
 They may possess a science skill at a level 3 effectiveness, or multiple scientific talents of level 2 prowess.
 This individual may or may not have problems dealing with other people, but they are generally consumed by their work in some capacity or another - and are always expanding their knowledge further... or cashing in by consulting for various characters.

 Level 1 trivia contacts know a whole lot about something obscure and usually irrelevant to most people.
-This can be the long-buried rules of a thirty year old super hero role playing game, everyone that ever appeared on Hollywood Squares ™, or even a thorough history of McDonalds ™.
+This can be the long-buried rules of a forty year old super-hero role-playing game, everyone that ever appeared on Hollywood Squares ™, or even a thorough history of McDonalds ™.
 There are reasons someone might know this stuff, but such reasons escape most folks.

 A level 2 trivia contact is well versed in materials that are a bit more common knowledge.
 This is where your Pokémon ™ masters come in, as well as film buffs, those who know all things concerning baseball cards, and so on.
 Such contacts will have knowledge of these kinds of trivial matters at level 1 or 2, or alternately knowledge of the level 1 trivia categories at level 2 or 3.

 Trivia experts of the level 3 variety, these people know a whole lot about 'nothing'.
-This person might be a walking encyclopedia on a far-reaching subject, such as Anime, and have a level 3 knowledge of such.
-Alternately, they may have level 2 knowledge on multiple related subjects, such as baseball cards and baseball statistics.
-These people rarely get out, but they're almost always ready to share their knowledge.
+This person might be a walking encyclopedia on far-reaching subjects such as Anime, and have a level 3 knowledge of it.
+Alternately, they may have level 2 knowledge on multiple related, level 2 trivia subjects, such as baseball cards and baseball statistics.
+These people rarely get out, but are always ready to share their knowledge.
 Exhaustively.